SAMRITIS/CodeIgniter-MVC-framwork-Login-and-Sign-Up-in-PHP-with-Validation/README.md

 # CodeIgniter-MVC-framwork-Login-and-Sign-Up-in-PHP-with-Validation

-It is login sign up for website with form validation in CodeIgniter
+It is login sign up for website with form validation in CodeIgniter.